emlynw/fruit-gym/README.md

 pip install -e .
 ```

+## Teleoperation
+The cameras mounted on the gripper enable efficient first person view teleoperation.
+Examples of control using a mouse and keyboard or a gamepad are given in fruit_gym/test

 ## Domain Randomization
 Fruit Gym uses a YAML configuration file to control aspects of domain randomization, the yaml file is found in fruit_gym/configs

 ## Credits

 This repository builds upon the work of [serl](https://github.com/rail-berkeley/serl).
 Thanks to all contributors to the underlying frameworks.

-## Teleoperation
-The cameras mounted on the gripper enable efficient first person view teleoperation examples of control using a mouse and keyboard or a gamepad are given in fruit_gym/test

 ## Citation